tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

 ## Task 1: User-managed API Keys

-In this set of changes, we&#8217;re going to add some very basic screens to show the list of API Keys, add a new one, and revoke an existing one.
+In this set of changes, we're going to add some very basic screens to show the list of API Keys, add a new one, and revoke an existing one.

 <div class="note-area">
   Why Revoke instead of Delete?
 I chose to revoke API Keys to help support audit logs and instrumentation down the road.
 This may be a case of YAGNI, but it was easy enough to implement and also tries a pattern I may refactor to using for passwords and password history.